The Recursive Mind: Why Intelligence Creates Existential Dread

 "This relationship failed" → "All relationships end in pain"

-"This job is meaningless" → "All work is ultimately pointless"
+"This job is meaningless.
+So was the last job." → "All work is ultimately pointless"

 "This pursuit didn't fulfill me" → "Nothing will ever fulfill me"